Data-driven Acceleration of MPC with Guarantees: Experiments

 \section{Experiments}

 The purpose of the following numerical simulations are two-fold.
 First, we want to establish a trade-off between the speedup of our method and its performance gap.
 As one would expect, more data will improve performance but at the cost of higher latency.
-Second, we show Algorithm \ref{alg:verification} in action, recursively verifying a domain $\mathbb{X}$ by the cell-splitting method. \paragraph*{On ``accelerating'' MPC:} It should be noted that one of the potential bottlenecks of implementing our policy $\pi_{\mathcal{D}}$ is that inference requires querying distances $\|\bx-\bx_i\|$ of a test point $\bx$ to each point $\bx_i$ in the dataset.
+Second, we show Algorithm \ref{alg:verification} in action, recursively verifying a domain $\mathbb{X}$ by the cell-splitting method. \paragraph*{On ``accelerating'' MPC:} One potential bottleneck of implementing our policy $\pi_{\mathcal{D}}$ is that inference requires querying distances $\|\bx-\bx_i\|$ of a test point $\bx$ to each point $\bx_i$ in the dataset.
 We use \texttt{FAISS} \citep{johnson2019billion, douze2024faiss}, a GPU-enabled library for fast similarity search, allowing us to enjoy a substantial speed-up with respect to standard MPC.
+We run \texttt{FAISS} in CPU-only mode.
+Instead of fully solving $\iota(\bx) = \argmin_{1\leq i \leq |\mathcal{D}|}\big\{\bj_i + \lambda \cdot \|\bx-\bx_i\|\big\}$, we invoke \texttt{FAISS} to get the $k$-nearest-neighbors to a query point $\bx$.
+Call these points $\mathcal{N}_k(\bx)$.
+Then, the minimization done at each step is approximated by: $ \iota(\bx) \approx \argmin_{i:~\bx_i\in\mathcal{N}_k(\bx)}\big\{\bj_i + \lambda \cdot \|\bx-\bx_i\|\big\}\;, $ which amounts to taking the smallest value of a $k$-dimensional array.
+A large enough value of $k$ will ensure that $\mathcal{N}_k(\bx)$ contains the true minimizer, but renders the look-up slower.
+We use $k=100$.

+\paragraph*{Hardware/Software Setup} We use \texttt{do-mpc}~\citep{fiedler2023mpc}, an open-source python module for MPC to conduct the experiments.
+This software interfaces with \texttt{CasADi}~\citep{casadi2019}, which uses a symbolic framework to build each problem, and runs automatic differentiation to obtain trajectories and controls.
+The optimization solver running in the background is \texttt{IPOPT}~\citep{wachter2006implementation, biegler2009large}, with a tolerance of $10^{-8}$.
+All experiments are run on a Macbook Air M2 with 8GB of RAM, without GPUs.